Skip to content

 • It is undesirable to break the animal's neck during slaughter.

-• bleeding of the animal must be ensured.
+• The animal must be bled out.

-The tradition of the Prophet Muhammad (s) makes it clear once again that the question of halal does not only concern the choice of animal and the technique of slaughter, but also requires animal-friendly and species-appropriate treatment.
+The tradition of the Prophet Muhammad (s) makes it clear once again that the question of halal does not only concern the choice of animal and the technique of slaughter, but also requires humane and species-appropriate treatment.

-Note on stunning procedures
+Note on anesthesia procedures

-1Tradition from Al-Bukhari
+1. Narration from Al-Bukhari